The Tube map guide to London’s best restaurants

 Nearest Tube Station: Sloane Square

 Hyper-seasonal, simple coal-cooking – what more could you ask for?
-Tucked away behind the ever-busy Pimlico Road, brand-new Wildflowers is a warm and already well-honed escape from the outside hustle, with interiors you’ll be reluctant to leave behind (it’s not difficult to tell this is the brainchild of a chef and an interior designer – so hats off to Aaron Potter and Laura Hart, respectively).
+Tucked away behind the ever-busy Pimlico Road, brand-new Wildflowers is a warm and already well-honed escape from the outside hustle, with interiors you’ll be reluctant to leave behind (it’s not difficult to tell this is the brainchild of a chef and an interior stylist – so hats off to Aaron Potter and Laura Hart, respectively).
 British-grown flowers dot vintage, dark wood tables, while big windows are dressed in rustic curtains and brick walls have pleasing sconces.
 Live, fiery cooking will catch your eye in the downstairs restaurant (where the moules farcies, drenched in garlic butter, are already shaping up to be a signature), and we recommend you don’t even wait to sit down before ordering some of the gnocco fritto, a Gorgonzola-stuffed delight drizzled in truffle honey (above).
 Dishes are uncomplicated and yet you’ll have a fun time discussing their wizardry in the upstairs wine bar, where the restaurant’s own wine (plus a very decent melon Negroni) can be enjoyed.

 Words by Nireeksha Rajeev